-The NHS is finally taking cancer‑treatment inequalities seriously — and one of the steps now being rolled out is mandatory Cultural Awareness training for GPs.
+The NHS is waking up to cancer‑treatment inequalities among black communities.
+And one of the steps now being rolled out is mandatory Cultural Awareness training for GPs.

 This week, I was invited again by Wessex Cancer Alliance to the second focus group for Hampshire, Isle of Wight, Dorset and BCP councils.